 In 2013 she published two books which are quite different from each other, a sweet tribute called Lovesong for Dufur, which she read at the old Balch Hotel in Dufur and sold to all the locals who want their grown kids to move back; and a relentless but sometimes hilarious historical study of prostitution called Lillie Was a Goddess, Liliie Was a Whore, for which Penelope had trouble booking readings.
 Her 2014 collection How I Became an Historian is a lyric examination of the connections between past and future, both in her family and in the larger world.

-New in 2017 are two books.
+New in 2017 were two books.
 Serpent Love: A Mother-Daughter Epic is a chapbook about a difficult period in the relationship between a mother and her adult daughter.
 It includes poems by the mother and also her daughter’s essay in response.
 Bailing the River is a full-length collection loaded with dogs, coyotes, car repair, reflections on marriage, soft porn, smart-ass remarks, and far away places.
 These poems explore what can and can’t be accomplished in one ordinary life.

 Most recent, published 2018, is House of the Cardamom Seed.
 This book is divided into four sections, In the House of the Cardamom Seed, In the House of the Lusts, In the House of the Throat, and In the House of Wander.
 In the kind words of poet Alicia Ostriker, “You never know what you will find when you turn the next page of this book but you know it will be startling and fresh as daylight.”
 Consider yourself warned.